Coronavirus spreads for first time in U.S., CDC says

 Both of the Chicago patients are in their 60s, and the husband has underlying medical conditions, health officials said.
 It's believed the husband was exposed when the wife was experiencing symptoms, which include fever and cough.

+During a news conference Thursday, Dr. Allison Arwady, commissioner of the Chicago Department of Public Health, said the husband was "put into isolation when he started develop symptoms" two days ago.

+That's before a test revealed he had the new coronavirus, she added.
+Health officials released few details about the couple, citing privacy concerns.

-Doctors said the man had not been to any large public gatherings before becoming ill.
+Doctors said the man had not been to any large public gatherings before becoming ill, and did not use public transportation in Chicago.

 "We are not recommending people in the general public take precautions, such as canceling activities or avoiding going out," Dr. Ngozi Ezike, director of the Illinois Department of Public Health, said during the briefing with reporters.
 "Be assured that we are actively monitoring all close contacts for symptoms."